tanmaygadgil/imdb-analysis/README.md

 ## Summary and Key Insights

 ### Sampling
-- Out of the 1,219,870 unique titles, ~ 328,000 were either movie ot TV movie titles
+- Out of the 1,219,870 unique titles, ~ 328,000 were either movie or TV movie titles

-### Data Imputation and Feature Engineeing
+### Data Imputation and Feature Engineering

 - Imputed values for genres using the distribution of genres that the crew has worked on in the past
 - Imputed runtime and release yer using the TMDB API
 - Created features for professional quality pertaining to both the cast and the crew
-- Created features for the number o fregions that a movie was featured in
+- Created features for the number of regions that a movie was featured in
 - One-hot encoded the genre values

 ### EDA

 - Found relationships between each of our features and our target (IMDB ratings)
 - There is a strong positive relationship between the professional quality features and the IMDB rating
-- There is a weak postive relationship between numbr of votes and number of votes with the IMDB rating
+- There is a weak positive relationship between the number of votes and the number of votes with the IMDB rating
 - Runtime has no effect on the IMDB rating
 - We see certain genres have ratings distributions deviating from the average